avimehenwal/avimehenwal.in/content/blog/Ansible.md

   - `import_playbook: webservers.yml`
 * Ansible uses **Jinja2** templating to enable dynamic expressions and access to variables
 * Working with conditions use `when` directive

+## Footnotes

+[^1]: [Advantages of a deployment tool such as Ansible over shell(https://stackoverflow.com/questions/19702879/advantages-of-a-deployment-tool-such-as-ansible-over-shell)